 Are Hermit Crabs Aggressive Towards Each Other?

-Social hierarchy is important to hermit crabs, and your pets may clash over alpha status.
-Thankfully, most hermit crabs prefer to settle disputes peacefully, often through play fighting.
+Social hierarchy is vital to hermit crabs, so they may occasionally clash over alpha status.
+Thankfully, most hermit crabs settle disputes amicably, often through play fighting.

 Hermit crabs play fight for recreation in several ways, including:

-- Wrestling with antennae
+- Wrestling with their antennae.

-- Pushing each other over
+- Pushing each other over.

-- Climbing on each other
+- Climbing on each other.

 What Does it Look Like When Hermit Crabs Are Fighting?

-More importantly, the claws will be directed at delicate parts of the anatomy, most notably the eye stalks.
-If hermit crabs attempt to sever eyes, they’re no longer playing.
+More importantly, the claws will be directed at delicate parts of the anatomy, like the eye stalks.
+If hermit crabs attempt to sever eyes, the dispute has been escalated.